Dan Cautis

 He also continues teaching courses in computer science (Machine Learning, Causality and Bayesian Networks, Embodied AI – A New Paradigm in Artificial Intelligence)

-His main interests beyond teaching are in the ongoing debates about the scientific-religious interpretations of the fabric of the universe in light of the newest quantum mechanics and cosmological discoveries and theories (Big Bang and inflationary cosmology, multiverses, standard model and string theory); he is also interested in exploring scenarios about the future of human race given accelerated scientific and technological developments produced by the predicted Technological Singularity and the rapid advances in the availability of new computer technology leading to Artificial General Intelligence (AGI) and possibly to Artificial Super Intelligence (ASI).
+His main interests beyond teaching are in the ongoing debates about the scientific-religious interpretations of the fabric of the universe in light of the newest quantum mechanics and cosmological discoveries and theories (Big Bang and inflationary cosmology, multiverses, standard model and string theory); he is also interested in exploring scenarios about the future of human race given accelerated scientific and technological developments produced by the predicted Technological Singularity and the rapid advances in the availability of new computer technology leading to Artificial General Intelligence (AGI) and analyzing the claims that Artificial Super Intelligence (ASI) can be obtained.